radioactivedecay/radioactivedecay/README.md

 - Care is needed when decaying backwards in time, i.e. supplying a negative argument to `decay()`, as this can result in numerical instabilities and nonsensical results.

-There are also limitations of the ICRP 107 dataset:
+There are also some limitations with the ICRP 107 dataset:
 - ICRP 107 does not contain branching fraction data for the radionuclides produced by spontaneous fission decays.
 Thus `decay()` calls do not calculate the spontaneous fission progeny.
 - Decay data is quoted in ICRP 107 with up to 5 significant figures of precision.
 Round-off errors